ASF

 is positive definite for some, equivalently every, .
 When every eigenvalue of has negative real part, the infinite-horizon limit solves

 and is observable if and only if this .
-Every statement in this section is Section 3's, applied to the pair in place of : is observable if and only if is controllable. , like , is computed explicitly in Section 12.
+Every statement in this section is Section I.3's, applied to the pair in place of : is observable if and only if is controllable. , like , is computed explicitly in Section II.5.

 Remark (D is a subtractable feedthrough term).